Overview

 Let’s assume you’re processing all the files ending in “.md”, into the target directory.

-If you also set:
+However, if you set:

-LWM.flatten in LWM.Config := true
+flatten in LWM := true

-the edit operation will put all the HTML versions of all three files directly in the target directory.
+LWM will put all the HTML versions of all three files directly in the target directory.

 encoding